 How Much Do Garage Door Spring Replacements Cost

 The safest and most efficient way to replace your springs is by hiring an expert.
 On average, the cost for garage door spring replacement starts at $200.
 Also, remember that most garage doors have two springs.
 Usually, you’ll have to replace them both at the same time.

 Garage Door Spring Repair Near You

 Don’t attempt to fix your broken torsion spring on your own.
 Help is nearby.
 If you need a garage door spring repair or garage door spring replacement, call the expert technicians of A1 Garage Door Service.
-We keep our service prices transparent by providing FREE cost estimates on site.

 Since 1998, our clients have always prioritized customer satisfaction.
 We work hard to provide efficient and reliable service for our clients.
 Our dedication to quality is evident in our Yelp 5-star ratings, BBB A+ rating, and Angie’s List Super Service Award.